 Maintaining trust between different infrastructures and domains depends largely on predictable responses by all parties involved.
-Many frameworks - e.g. SCI and Sirtfi - and groups such as the coordinated e-Infrastructy - it is a well-recognised fact that data that is not by EnCo
+Many frameworks - e.g. SCI and Sirtfi - and groups such as the coordinated e-Infrastructy - the IGTF, and REFEDS, all promote mechanisms to publish security contact information, and security depends on their remit, responsiveness, and level of confidential and the security depends on their remit.

+by EnCo

-Dashboard /... / SCCC-JWG
+Dashboard / ... / SCCC-JWG 🚡